Jorden-V/Pokemon_Data_Dashboard_2nd_Project/README.md

     1. User selects the generation 1 slice of the Pokemon generation pie chart.
     2. User can now see via the number of Pokemon number display there are 166 Pokemon.

-4. Existing user is designing a costume for a haloween party.
+4. Existing user is designing a costume for a Halloween party.
-    1. User selects desried Pokemon from the drop down list.
+    1. User selects desired Pokemon from the drop down list.
-    2. User can now identify the Pokemons height, weight and colour which will give their costume the realistic edge over others.
+    2. User can now identify the Pokemon height, weight and colour which will give their costume the realistic edge over others.

 ## Viewport and responsive testing

 The main issue i ran into whilst testing viewports was that rows that had multiple graphs/charts would often have different heights depending on data within.
 To resolve this I added a media query to apply 'display:flex' to anything above 768px.
-This allowed them to share the height of their sibling divs whilst still stacking ontop of eachother in mobile view.
+This allowed them to share the height of their sibling divs whilst still stacking on top of each other in mobile view.

 1. Desktops & Laptops.
 1024×768
     1. Displays as intended.